- 1 Best French Door Refrigerator

 WHY IT’S A TOP PICK: Superior engineering at a great price.

-The GE Profile Series PYE22KMKES is another excellent French door, counter-depth refrigerator that features innovative design elements on the exterior and has chilling components meant to last and outperform expectations.
+The GE Profile Series PYE22KMKES is another excellent French door, counter-depth refrigerator that features innovative design elements on the exterior with a stainless steel black stainless steel or black slate finish, and has chilling components meant to last and outperform expectations.
 With a sleek design inside to boot, this refrigerator is sure to keep groceries fresh with enough storage for a family of four.

 GE uses a system on this machine called the “TwinChill” which utilizes separate evaporators for both fresh and frozen storage areas that is intended to prevent odor transfer and frost build-up.
 A standard adjustable temperature control scheme can be configured from the interface panel on the outside of the machine, and a fast freeze feature allows users to rapidly freeze products that need to be preserved quickly.